mrahman4/AlexaSamTemplate/debugextras/MiriamREADME.md

 So a new apartment for Miriam was needed so the whole of Seattle Sea port was recreated as a map then new building apartment were added onto a new database serverless system.

+## Adult years

+In 2018 Miriam starts out on her own journeys looking at the example story she has been given by her father.
+So now her parents left her to run by herself.